umbraco/UmbracoDocs/Reference/V9-Config/index.md

 verified-against: 9.0.1
 update-links: true
 ---
 :::note
-In Umbraco 9 configuration is json based rather than xml, you can view the v8 config documentation [here](../Config/index.md)
+In Umbraco 9 configuration is JSON-based rather than XML - you can view the v8 config documentation [here](../Config/index.md)
 :::
 # Configuration Files